 Using git-clang-format with a pre-commit hook?

-git-clang-format is a really nice tool that you can use together with a git pre-commit hook.
+pre-commit hook.
 This means that you can setup a hook that makes sure your code is formatted before doing a commit.

 Example pre-commit hook

 Below is a simple example of a pre-commit hook.
-This script shall be named pre-commit and placed in your .git/hooks-folder.
+This script shall be named pre-commit

 #!/bin/sh